RobertTalbert/discretecs-vault/Directed Graphs and Relations/Hasse diagram.md

 ![[hass-diagram-1.png|500]]
 The Hasse diagram would
 * Remove all the self-loops
-* Remove any edges that are implied by the transitive property -- For example the edge pointing directly from 3 to 12 would be removed because it would be implied by the edge from 3 to 6 and the edge from 6 to 12.
+* Remove any edges that are implied by the transitive property.
+For example the edge pointing directly from 3 to 12 would not be drawn, because it would be implied by the edge from 3 to 6 and the edge from 6 to 12.
 * Rearrange the vertices so that 1 is at the bottom, 12 is at the top, and the others are arranged by ordering.

 The finished product looks like this: